Textures¶

 - 4-channel: RGBA color

-Datoviz supports integer and float types such as uint8
+Datoviz supports integer and float types such as uint8, int16 and float32 arrays.

 Interpolation Modes¶